 Flexible Fleets is an initiative that uses on-demand transportation services to move around the region.
 Riders can use these services to reach their destinations or to connect to high-speed transit.
 The goal of this initiative is to provide affordable transportation choices for all users while helping to reduce air pollution and congestion.
-Flexible Fleet categories include:
+There are several types of Flexible Fleets:

-• Micro-Transit: Multi-passenger shuttles that can carry up to 15 passengers and provide rides within a defined service area.
+- Micro-Transit shuttles are multipassenger vehicles that carry up to 15 passengers and provide rides within a defined service area.

-• Last Mile Delivery: Driverless vehicles, e-bikes, drones, and bots will deliver a range of goods from a distribution hub to individual consumers, businesses, or smart lockers at Mobility Hubs.
+- Last Mile Delivery services use driverless vehicles, e-bikes, drones, and bots to deliver goods from a distribution hub to individual consumers, businesses, or smart lockers.

 As these services are typically reserved through a mobile app, SANDAG and other public agencies are working with the private sector to ensure there are options for people without a smartphone or credit card.